 Since I was using the Project Life App, I was able to test each of the photos to see what I liked best.
 I kept coming back to the blurry photo because it captured the memory and feeling of the evening.
 Even though it wasn’t the “best” quality photo, it was the perfect photo to remember how much fun my daughter had that evening.

 Don’t write off those blurry photos, don’t immediately consider them for the trash.
 If that photo speaks to you and captures the memory you want to share, keep the blurry photo!
 Print it and use it in your layouts.
-I would rather enjoy the feeling an imperfect image gives me instead of a photo that only tells me some of the story.
 Tame those perfectionist tendencies to only document stories with perfect images.
-Enjoy the imperfection of your photo and the story you documented.
+Look beyond the imperfections of your photo and enjoy the story you documented.

 I want to hear from you – have you found yourself wanting to use a blurry photo, but couldn’t bring yourself to print it?
-Or do you take in the imperfections and print the blurry photo?
+Or do you embrace the imperfections and scrapbook blurry photos?